National Crepe Day (February 2)

 Who Invented It?

-While the exact inventor is unknown, crepes date back to Brittany, France, in the 12th or 13th century.
+There isn’t a single inventor, but crepes trace back to Brittany, France, in the 12th or 13th century.

 The History of the Holiday

-Crepes became central to this celebration due to their round, golden shape, symbolizing the sun and the promise of brighter, warmer days ahead.
-In the agrarian societies of medieval France, the ingredients used to make crepes—flour, eggs, and milk—were seen as symbols of prosperity and were offered as a gesture of hope for a successful harvest.
+Crepes became part of the celebration because of their round, golden shape, which symbolized the sun and brighter days ahead.
+In medieval France, ingredients like flour, eggs, and milk were seen as signs of prosperity and hope for a good harvest.

 Top 5 Facts About the Holiday

-- Crepes were introduced to Mexico in the 1800s by French settlers.
+- Crepes made their way to Mexico in the 1800s, brought over by French settlers.

-- Crepes Suzette was created accidentally in 1895 by a 14-year-old chef.
+- Crepes Suzette was created by accident in 1895 by a teenage chef working in a French restaurant.

 Activities to Celebrate

-- Try new recipes, like savory chicken and mushroom crepes.
+- Try something new, like savory chicken and mushroom crepes.

-- Learn about French traditions tied to La Chandeleur.
+- Learn about French traditions connected to La Chandeleur.

-- Share your creations on social media to spread the fun.
+- Share your crepe creations online to spread the fun.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**